MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-limits.md

 :::image type="content" source="../../media/ah-query-resources/Reports-general-query-resources.png" alt-text="view the query resources report in the Reports section" lightbox="../../media/ah-query-resources/Reports-general-query-resources.png":::

-All users can access the reports, however, only administrators (AAD global admin and AAD security admin) can see queries done by all users in all interfaces.
+All users can access the reports, however, only the AAD global admin, AAD security admin, and AAD security reader roles can see queries done by all users in all interfaces.
 Any other user can only see:
 - Queries they ran via the portal
 - Public API queries they ran themselves and not through the application
 - Custom detections they created